antonsaga/azure-defender-sentinel-lab/day-7-custom-detection-rule/README.md

 ---

+### Platform Note – Unified Security Operations

+Analytics rules were created within the Microsoft Defender portal rather than the classic Microsoft Sentinel blade.

+This is due to the Unified Security Operations Platform onboarding model, where:

+- Microsoft Sentinel and Defender XDR operate within a consolidated experience
+- Scheduled detection rules are configured centrally
+- Incidents are generated and synchronised across the unified portal

+While the interface differs from the traditional Sentinel blade, the ingestion pipeline and KQL detection logic remain unchanged.

+---

 ## Phase 4 – Triggering the Detection

 PowerShell execution was manually triggered on the VM to validate the detection.